September 18, 2013: iOS 7 makes its public debut with a radical redesign that divides the tech world.

 “We just completely ran out of green felt,” Apple VP Craig Federighi joked at WWDC, referring to the pool-table look of Game Center.
 “And wood too.
 This has to be good for the environment.”

-iOS 7: Not just about aesthetics
+iOS 7 design: Not just about aesthetics

-It wasn’t just about aesthetics, though. iOS 7 introduced an updated Notification Center, redesigned Siri, automatic app updates and wireless file-sharing system, AirDrop.
+It wasn’t just about aesthetics, though. iOS 7 introduced an updated Notification Center, a redesigned Siri, automatic app updates and wireless file-sharing system, AirDrop.